otilor/clearme/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-There are many great README templates available on GitHub, however, I didn't find one that really suit my needs so I created this enhanced one.
-I want to create a README template so amazing that it'll be the last one you ever need -- I think this is it.
+Clearance in Higher institutions is always a difficult thing to process as students are required to visit various departments to get cleared which is a really time-taking process.

 Here's why:
-* Your time should be focused on creating something amazing.
-A project that solves a problem and helps others
+* Your time should be spent on more important things.
-* You shouldn't be doing the same tasks over and over like creating a README from scratch
+* You shouldn't be wasting transport fare moving from one block to another just to get cleared.
-* You should element DRY principles to the rest of your life :smile:
+* You should be able to get cleared within or outside the campus.

-Of course, no one template will serve all projects since your needs may be different.
-So I'll be adding more in the near future.
-You may also suggest changes by forking this repo and creating a pull request or opening an issue.
-Thanks to all the people have have contributed to expanding this template!

-A list of commonly used resources that I find helpful are listed in the acknowledgements.

 ### Built With